HerrKurz/Esports_Data_Pipeline/READme.md

     enriched_data = data_enricher.enrich_data(data.df_matches)
     elasticsearch_connector.send_data(message_list=enriched_data, batch_size=5000)
 ```
 Each line of the statement has been explicitly described below.
-It provides crucial information about classes, methods and their arguments.
 ```
 elasticsearch_connector = ElasticsearchConnector()
 ```
 Initializes the new instance of ElasticsearchConnector, which sets up and manages the connection between Python and Elasticsearch.
-We can make the connection with a database more convenient by using [Python Elasticsearch Client](https://elasticsearch-py.readthedocs.io/en/v8.6.0/#python-elasticsearch-client), which is a wrapper around Elasticsearch’s REST API.
-The client also contains a set of helpers for more engaging tasks like [bulk indexing](https://elasticsearch-py.readthedocs.io/en/v8.6.0/helpers.html#helpers), which immensely increases the performance of loading the data to the database.
-You can specify if the connection to Elasticsearch is made on localhost by setting the argument `local=True`.
-By default, the constructor method `__init__(self, local: bool = False):` tries to connect to the `URL` provided inside `config.py`.
+Making the connection with a database more convenient by using [Python Elasticsearch Client](https://elasticsearch-py.readthedocs.io/en/v8.6.0/#python-elasticsearch-client) - a wrapper around Elasticsearch’s REST API.
+The client also contains a set of helpers for tasks like [bulk indexing](https://elasticsearch-py.readthedocs.io/en/v8.6.0/helpers.html#helpers), which increases the performance of loading the data to the database.
+Specify if the connection to Elasticsearch is made on localhost by setting the argument `local=True`.
+By default, the constructor method `__init__(self, local: bool = False):` connects to the `URL` provided inside `config.py`.
 ```
-data = GetData()
+data = GetData(year=[2023], limits=None)
 ```
-**GetData** class downloads the .csv files with e-sport matches data; it's required to provide the list of years for the selected year range (2014-2023 included).
-The `limits` parameter lets us narrow down the number of rows we want to extract from a data frame; by default, it takes None, so the entire file is processed instead.
-The e-sport matches data downloaded and stored as [pandas.DataFrame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) object.
-During that process, it's necessary to convert the provided list of years to find matching URL links stored inside config.py; each file is stored on [Google Drive](https://drive.google.com/drive/u/1/folders/1gLSw0RLjBbtaNy0dgnGQDAZOHIgCe-HH).
-Each file has a unique id - it's done using the `convert_years_to_url(years: list, current_year: int) -> list:` which handles the conversion and returns the unique list of URLs.
-If provided year is not found inside the `CSV_FILES` dictionary located in `config.py`, then the .csv for the current year is chosen instead.
+**GetData** class downloads the .csv files with e-sport matches data; `year` to provide the list of years from 2014 to 2023 (included).
+Takes a current year as a default argument.
+The `limits` parameter narrows down the number of rows we want to extract from a data frame; by default, it takes None, so the entire file is processed instead.
+The e-sport matches data is downloaded and stored as [pandas.DataFrame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) object.
+Next, it converts the provided list of years to find matching URL links stored inside `config.py`.
+Each csv file is stored on [Google Drive](https://drive.google.com/drive/u/1/folders/1gLSw0RLjBbtaNy0dgnGQDAZOHIgCe-HH), and it has a unique id.
+Using helper function `convert_years_to_url(years: list, current_year: int) -> list:` which converts and then returns the unique list of URLs.
+If provided year is not inside `CSV_FILES` dictionary.
 Afterwards auxiliary function `merge_csv_files` concatenates the files and stores them as a single data frame.
 Method `get_player_name(self) -> list:` returns, unique, non-empty lists of players from downloaded matches data.

 ```
 data_enricher = DataEnricher(data)